 Perhaps firms with a long-term vision also recognise the importance of engaging professionals to deliver the strategy and that is what has led to them being recognised for the work they do.
 In turn, longer-term strategies could be a better way to engage professionals, who then in turn are better able to buy into the longer-term vision of the firm.

 At Client Talk, our unique approach centres around the fact that it is the professionals who hold the key to unlocking a strategy’s potential.
-If you want to find out how to unlock your strategy’s potential, contact us.
+If you want to find out how to unlock your strategy’s potential, get in touch.

 [*survey of CMOs of 17 leading law firms.]